laravel/docs/hashing.md

 The default hashing driver for your application is configured in the `config/hashing.php` configuration file.
 There are currently three supported drivers: [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) and [Argon2](https://en.wikipedia.org/wiki/Argon2) (Argon2i and Argon2id variants).

-> {note} The Argon2i driver requires PHP 7.2.0 or greater while the Argon2id driver requires PHP 7.3.0 or greater.
+> {note} The Argon2i driver requires PHP 7.2.0 or greater and the Argon2id driver requires PHP 7.3.0 or greater.

 <a name="basic-usage"></a>
 ## Basic Usage